velartrill/velartrill.github.io/orig/spirals/addicted/home.md

 I sigh, and zip my purse back shut.
 The last thing I need is a pickpocket making off with what little I've got left.

 Navigating by memory, I head up the avenue towards the hilltop.
 The place hasn't changed much.
 Greasy taverns across the street from slave pens.
-A Kaparttu hawking "authentic Khmai cuisine" from a dilapidated food cart.
+A Kapa hawking "authentic Khmai cuisine" from a dilapidated food cart.
 A small squad of enforcers herding freshly-captured slaves into a processing center.
 This place reeks of human misery.

 I stop outside one of the nicer buildings, and gazing up at it, I take a deep breath.
 It's not too late to turn back, I remind myself.